This is Part 5 of my series for SLPs on Childhood Apraxia of Speech: Let’s Talk!

 Don’t forget prosody!

 Work on this early and often.
 Once the child is successful in one context, practice the word or phrase loud and soft, high and low, normal or slow.
 Say it as a statement or with rising question inflection.
 Go out!
 Go out!
 Go out?
 Just be sure you never segment your model.
 Teach “shhhhhhhoooo” and not “sh”+”oo”.

 * Intrinsic feedback is sensory information- what the child hears or sees or feels.
 Sensory feedback may not be enough in CAS.

 * Extrinsic feedback, which provides information on how accurate the attempt was “That’s right!” and what the child needs to do differently “Be sure your lips are together.”
 This is especially important early in treatment.
-As a child progress, reduce extrinsic feedback, to so the child does not become overly dependent on it, and can improve self-monitoring.
+As a child progress, reduce extrinsic feedback, so the child doesn’t become overly dependent on feedback and can improve self-monitoring.

 The amount of feedback needed changes over time.
 Start with frequent, immediate feedback, and move towards intermittent feedback with greater delays in delivery.